apache/openwhisk/tools/vagrant/README.md

 ```

 ## Other Runntimes
-The default vagrant deploy only deploys nodejs:6 runtime kind, as the image runs out of space if all runtimes are built.
+The default vagrant deploy only deploys nodejs:6 runtime kind, because the image runs out of space if all runtimes are built.
 To add a runtime, you need to build the runtime image for example
 ```
 wskdev python3action